 Continue your education

 - Visit our Patient Education and Events page and Continuing Professional Development page to look for CME opportunities in transgender care.

-- Read a course outline of our “Introduction to Gender Diversity: Care and Treatment of Transgender and Gender Nonconforming People across the Lifespan” training.
+- Read a course outline of our “Introduction to Gender Diversity: Care and Treatment of Transgender and Gender Diverse (TGD) People Across the Lifespan” training.